Flagstaff: The City of 7 Wonders

 Obviously, the Grand Canyon is the big one to visit while you are in Arizona.
-This must-see natural wonder, which surprisingly, is not considered one of the 7 wonders of the world (although it is considered one of the 7 wonders of the Natural World), is still widely considered to be one of the places to see before you die.
-Numerous overlooks and a nice 14 mile paved Rim trail feature endless views of the massive 1 mile deep, 277 foot, & 18 foot wide long gorge.
-However, many tourists are not aware that you can actually hike the Grand Canyon.
+This must-see natural wonder, which surprisingly, is not considered one of the 7 wonders of the world (it is considered one of the 7 wonders of the Natural World), is still widely considered to be one of the places to see before you die.
+Overlooks and a nice 14 mile paved trail allow you to soak in the beauty of the massive 1 mile deep, 277 foot, & 18 foot wide long gorge.
+Many tourists are unaware that you can hike the Grand Canyon.
 Hiking the South Kalibab trail is an amazing experience.
 Although the entire 3 mile trek is quite difficult (yet exhilarating), there are several different scenic viewpoints so you can go out to your comfort level.

-Or, as a less intensive alternative, book a guided mule ride which will enable you to enjoy the same stunning scenery minus the extreme effort.
+As a less intensive alternative, book a guided mule ride where you can enjoy the same stunning views minus the extreme effort.
 Whitewater rafting trips are awesome but very expensive and require plenty of advance planning.
-While the South Rim gets all the attention, The North Rim (which is a bit further from Flagstaff at 3.5 hours away) is definitely worth a look if you have the extra time.
-This area does not see as many tourists as the South Rim.
-Some believe it is even more beautiful due to the higher elevation (8000 ft) and the resulting wider variety of trees including golden aspens in the fall.
-Keep in mind that the North Rim is closed in the winter while the South Rim is open year-round.
+While the South Rim gets all the attention, The North Rim (a bit further away at 3.5 hrs) is worth a look if you have the extra time.
+This isolated areas sees less tourists.
+Some believe it is even more beautiful due to the higher elevation (8000 ft) and resulting wider variety of trees including golden aspens in the fall.
+Note that the North Rim is closed in the winter while the South Rim is open year-round.

 Oak Creek Canyon is a gorgeous river gorge situated between Flagstaff and Sedona.
 More and more people are flocking to this area which has now become the 2nd top Arizona tourist attraction next to the Grand Canyon.
-Just south of Flagstaff begins the incredibly scenic Oak Creek Canyon drive, a visually stunning & diverse 14 mile drive which takes you past serene ponderosa forests and towering ancient red rock formations.
+Just a few miles south of Flagstaff begins the incredibly scenic Oak Creek Canyon drive, a visually stunning & diverse 14 mile drive surrounded by ponderosa forests and towering ancient red rock formations.
 The scenery here is very diverse & quite rare for Arizona, and it also happens to be one of the few places where you can leaf peep amongst the traditional medley of autumn colors as opposed to the golden aspens typically found in Western high altitude areas.

 Walnut Canyon is one of the most mesmerizing natural wonders in Northern Arizona and it’s only a quick 20 minute drive outside of Flagstaff.
 This spectacular canyon is pretty massive at 400 feet deep and 20 miles long.
 As you can imagine, the views are nothing short of spectacular.
 If that isn’t enough, you will even get a peak of the magnificent San Fran Peaks from one of the trails.

 There are 2 short trails here, the more spectacular being the Island Trail which takes you past 20 ancient cliff dwellings.
-It’s quite an interesting experience to explore the ruins of the ancient Singua tribes who occupied the area sometime between A.D.
+It’s quite an interesting experience to explore the ruins of the ancient Sinagua tribes who occupied the area sometime between A.D.
 1125 and 1250.
-The Singua cherished this area due to the rare presence of water in an area lacking natural resources.
-The name Singua comes from the Spanish term “Sierra Sin Agua,” which translates into “mountains without water.
-Despite the lack of water, the Singua were able to thrive quite well in such an arid area.
+The Sinagua cherished this area due to the rare presence of water in an area lacking natural resources.
+The name Sinagua comes from the Spanish term “Sierra Sin Agua,” which translates into “mountains without water.
+Despite the lack of water, the Sinagua were surprisingly able to thrive quite well in such an arid area.
 Prepare for a hefty 200+ stair climb at 7000 feet.
 Yes, it is a difficult feat for many, yet worth it at the same time for the stunning scenery.